Installation

 Update the configuration

-3. Add your Google Analytics Tracking ID to the VITE_GA_ID key in the .env if you want to use Google Analytics to track visitors to your portfolio app.
+VITE_GA_IDkey in the.envif you want to use Google Analytics to track visitors to your portfolio app.

 These files are the ONLY files you should be editing!
 Nothing else needs changing.